 Don't be realistic

 There is something to be said for just going for it in spite of the odds being stacked heavily against you.
 The competition is global.
 The chances of 'making it' are slim.
 But that's what makes it even more enticing.
 If you want it badly enough, if you stick with it long enough, if you make the right decisions at the pivotal moments, it might just work out eventually.
-At least that's why I've been telling myself for all these years.
+At least that's what I've been telling myself for all these years.
 And in my opinion, it's absolutely worth it to go for it with everything that you've got.
 Because what's the alternative?
 Taking the safe path because that was the 'reasonable' thing to do, growing old, and then wondering what things could've been like had you pursued what you wanted?

 The line between success and failure is thin